uesleibros/OpenGPT/README.md

 ## About the Project

 This project was made so that everyone can have access to artificial intelligence models for free.
 Non-profit made by those who love to program!

+## Explaining some details

+- The artificial intelligence models used and APIs are not ours, it is being made clear so that it does not create confusion in the future.

+- We are not responsible for what purposes you use these APIs.
+We just deliver so you can have fun with this new technology.

+- Our purpose is not to harm any of these companies or leak content, we are just providing alternative uses so you can have fun.

+-